-Working with grape growers is not only good business, but helps to fulfill Penn State Behrend’s mission as part of a land-grant university.
+Working with grape growers is not only good business, but helps to fulfill a land-grant mission.

 “As part of Penn State, our mission encompasses advancement of the region on a variety of fronts,” said Dr. Ivor Knight, associate dean for research and graduate studies.
 “We not only educate students, but we work to promote the welfare of our region’s people, businesses, and communities through research and outreach.”

 Grape growers regularly turn to the LERGREC for help in identifying, treating, and preventing diseases and pests.
-They also use the center to experiment with new varieties of grapes and new growing strategies.
+They also use the center to test new varieties or growing strategies.

 “It’s a pretty big risk for a farmer to clear six acres of Concords to try a new wine grape that may or may not work well in this area,” Campbell said.
-“Sometimes they will ask the center to try it first.”
+“Sometimes they will ask the center to experiment with the new grape first.”

-“The southeastern shore of Lake Erie in western New York and northeastern Pennsylvania is a unique microclimate, so we’re always looking for other crops that could potentially thrive here.”
+“We’re always looking for other potential crops that would thrive here,” Campbell said.
+“The southeastern shore of Lake Erie in western New York and northeastern Pennsylvania is a unique microclimate.”

 Vineyards thrive when they have the correct mix of warmth and cold, sunshine and rain.